anastasiosv/qr-code-image/README.md

 # qr-code-image
-Python scripts which creates a QR code which redirects to your website.
+Python scripts which creates a QR Code that redirects you to the website of your choice.